jobini/chollet_keras/README.md

 # chollet_keras
-Re-implementing code from the book "Deep Learning with Python" by François Chollet
+Re-implementing code from the book "Deep Learning with Python" by François Chollet (author of Keras).